graspnet/graspnetAPI/docs/source/grasp_format.rst

 - 'offsets' records the in-plane rotation, depth and width of the gripper respectively in the last dimension.

-- 'collision' records the bool mask for if the grasp pose is a collision with the model.
+- 'collision' records the bool mask for if the grasp pose collides with the model.

-- 'scores' records the minimum coefficient of friction between the gripper and object to achieve a stabel grasp.
+- 'scores' records the minimum coefficient of friction between the gripper and object to achieve a stable grasp.

 .. note::